DMAT: An End-to-End Framework for Joint Atmospheric Turbulence Mitigation and Object Detection: Methodology

 \section{Methodology}

 Traditionally, models for AT mitigation and object detection are optimized separately.
-The AT mitigator is typically trained on synthetic datasets due to the absence of ground truth information, where clean videos are pixel-wise registered to the distorted ones.
+The AT mitigator is typically trained on synthetic datasets due to the absence of ground truth information.
 Post-training, the AT mitigator is deployed to generate restored frames that are then utilized to fine-tune the object detector, as illustrated in Fig.~\ref{fig:diagram_brief} (a).
 In contrast, we propose a joint optimization strategy, as shown in Fig.~\ref{fig:diagram_brief} (b), where high-level features from the object detector guide the AT mitigator in discerning low-level features with semantic significance.
 Simultaneously, the object detector benefits from receiving more precise features from the AT mitigator, leading to improved overall performance.
 This synergistic approach promises to significantly advance the efficacy of both video restoration and object detection in atmospherically challenging conditions.